History of HIV/AIDS: Activism

-Many people of color and those who lacked the benefits and resources to educate themselves found great hardship especially amongst Black and Asian communities in the U.S. Activism became a huge part in changing the trajectory of how HIV/AIDS was treated as a whole and what the government pushed forward in terms of policies and change.
-Activists such as the Black Coalition for AIDS Prevention and Alliance for South Asian AIDS Prevention became a spectacle and notable association for their support and activism in breaking the stigmas and borders surrounding the disease, those affected, and the overall control of the disease.
-The AIDS Coalition to Unleash Power (ACT UP), was amongst one of the most well known associations, by activist Larry Kramer.
-The group highlighted the importance of representation from those who lacked fair rights, and an over lack thereof, who did not have access and resources to treatment and care, suffered abandonment from family and close friends, etc. They are noted as one of the first in finding genuine solutions within the healthcare system and pushing for commendable changes within state insurance laws and legislation, especially the “exclusionary policies against gay men”.
-When experimental drugs began to gain speed in the effort to control and find a cure, again, these people groups suffered the most, but activism made clear statements to the importance of equal access to these opportunities, and what is most notable is how these experimental drugs had yet to pass FDA approval.
-And so within that, “therapies and innovative care” was also amongst the many resources and healthcare these activists believed were for all people, not the “privileged”.
+Many people of color and those who lacked access to educational resources faced significant hardship, especially among Black and Asian communities in the United States.
+Activism played a major role in changing how HIV/AIDS was treated as a whole and what the government pushed forward in terms of policy and reform.
+Activist organizations such as the Black Coalition for AIDS Prevention and Alliance for South Asian AIDS Prevention became notable for their support and activism in addressing the stigma and barriers surrounding the disease, those affected, and the overall control of the disease.
+The AIDS Coalition to Unleash Power (ACT UP) was one of the most well-known associations, founded by activist Larry Kramer.
+The group highlighted the importance of representation for those who lacked equal rights, did not have access to resources for treatment and care, and suffered abandonment from family and close friends.
+The group was among the first to propose healthcare solutions tailored to the populations being treated and advocated for changes within state insurance laws and legislation, especially the “exclusionary policies against gay men.”
+When experimental drugs began to be developed for HIV/AIDS, activists emphasized the importance of equal access to these treatments, including those not yet approved by the FDA.
+“Therapies and innovative care” were among the many resources these activists argued should be available for all people, not only the “privileged.”